 Now home to the Annapolis Maritime Museum, the McNasby Seafood and Oyster Company opened on Back Creek at the end of Second Street in 1919.
 Many people of color made their living here, shucking, sorting, cleaning, and packing oysters.
 The company's success depended upon these skilled workers who worked long days during the oyster harvest season from September through April.
 In addition to processing seafood, African Americans also plied the Chesapeake Bay as watermen and built and repaired boats at the African American-owned Thompson Boatyard, also on Back Creek.
 When McNasby's finally closed in 1985, it had the distinction of being the last surviving seafood packing house in Annapolis.

 Want to keep walking the trail?
-Explore the Trail at your own pace here and check out Jamie’s interview with Four Rivers and a stop in Galesville here.
+Explore the Trail at your own pace here and check out Jamie’s interview with Chesapeake Crossroads and a stop in Galesville here.